Tunzeki/db-capstone-project/README.md

 Remember that the Excel sheet has column headings?
 Since I do not want to import the column headings, the statement above contained the clause, `IGNORE 1 ROWS`.
 If you're wondering, the syntax is really `IGNORE 1 ROWS` with `ROWS` in plural: SQL isn't English.
 The SQL standard requires dates to be in the format `YYYY-MM-DD`, but the csv file has date columns in the format `MM/DD/YYYY`.
 I could have used Excel to change the date format from `MM/DD/YYYY` to `YYYY-MM-DD`, but I opted to use SQL, because the steps to doing this are easier to reproduce and also to show you the extent of what is possible with this statement.
 All I had to do was specify the column names in brackets and use the `SET` syntax to change the value in the date columns from `MM/DD/YYYY` to `YYYY-MM-DD` with the aid of the `STR_TO_DATE()` function.

 All 21,000 records were successfully loaded into the base table.
-Notably, it is also possible to use MySQL Workbench to import data from a csv file into a table with the added advantage that you do not have to create the table beforehand.
+Notably, it is also possible to use MySQL Workbench to import data from a CSV file into a table with the added advantage that you do not have to create the table beforehand.
 Notwithstanding, in my experience, running the `LOAD DATA` statement from the command client is by far faster than using the Workbench.
 I once attempted to load a file with 70,000 records using the Workbench.
 The process took several hours, I went for lunch and came back and it never completed.
 I had to terminate the operation.
 But it only took some seconds when I executed the `LOAD DATA` statement in the command client.

 ![output of running load data statement](load_data_infile.png)

 ### Data Transformation and Loading

 Now that the base table had been created and populated with data from the Excel sheet, it was time to fill up the tables in the Little Lemon newly created schema with data starting from the `Customers` table.
-I selected unique customers' data from relevant columns in the base table and inserted same into the `Customers` table:
+I selected unique customers' data from relevant columns in the base table and inserted the same into the `Customers` table:

 ```sql
 INSERT INTO Customers (CustomerID, FirstName, LastName)